 This site gives geographic balance to your historic towns in Pennsylvania list—moving you westward into different terrain, eras and energy.

 For railroad and industrial heritage lovers, this site in Scranton offers hands-on history.
-Wikipedia

 Located in the former Delaware, Lackawanna & Western Railroad yard, with roundhouse and steam-era locomotives.